globulion/qc-workshop/tutor/project_3/README.md

 <img src="../../doc/figures/equations/slater-determinant-basis.png" height="50"/>

-which is constructed by applying creation and annihilation operators on the reference Slater determinant.
+which is defined by applying creation and annihilation operators on the reference Slater determinant.
 We only focus here on the structure of the determinant.
 For this, we need number of occupied alpha and beta orbitals,